MeesCode/4get/README.md

+Special GUI readme :^)
+here i will be experimenting with a gtk interface for 4get Don't worry, the CLI will still be usable

 todo's:
 - ~~create a dotfile system for auto updating.~~
 - ~~give every path a dotfile for saving links.~~ deprecated by recent update